 ArticleDetailDownload PDF

-Autism Spectrum Disorders (ASD) encompass a range of developmental disabilities where poor sleep and alterations in gut microbiota are common, leading to detrimental effects on daily cognitive and social functioning.
+Autism spectrum disorders (ASD) encompass a range of developmental disabilities where poor sleep and alterations in gut microbiota are common, leading to detrimental effects on daily cognitive and social functioning.
 A study by a consortium of clinicians and scientists from India and Japan, including Dr Samuel JK Abraham, Dr K Raghavan, and Mr Takashi Onaka, provides insight into the beneficial effects of the biological response modifier glucan, Nichi GLOW, on the gut microbiota, sleep, and behavioural patterns in children with ASD.

 Disorders of the central nervous system can be divided into early onset neurodevelopmental disorders diagnosed in childhood and late onset neurodegenerative disorders diagnosed in adulthood.
 Neurodevelopmental disorders affect nervous system development and are marked by impairments in cognitive, social, and motor functioning and include ASD, Attention Deficit Hyperactivity Disorder (ADHD) and schizophrenia, among others.
 Continuous loss of structure and function of the nervous system are features of neurodegenerative disorders and include diseases such as Alzheimer’s disease (AD), Parkinson’s disease (PD) and Huntington’s disease.